trimstray/htrace.sh/README.md

   * whois-domain
   * whois-ip

-If you don't know how to install these tools and where they should be placed, please see in **[Dockerfile](https://github.com/trimstray/htrace.sh/blob/master/build/Dockerfile)** where exactly every step is described.

-  > When scanning for **mixed content** and **nmap scripting engine**, remember that it may take a long time before the entire site is checked.
+  > When scanning for **mixed content** and with **Nmap scripting engine**, remember that it may take a long time before the entire site is checked.
+In addition, NSE scripts can generate a large number of requests.

 ## Reports